nardusleroux/hassio-qsusb/README.md

   ]
 }
 ```
-Add the url of the QSUSB addon to the Home Assistant configuration.yaml file
+Add the url of the QSUSB addon to the Home Assistant configuration.yaml file.
+No need to define the devices in the configuration.yaml file.
+Example for configuration.yaml
 ```yaml
 qwikswitch:
   url: http://<hassos ip address>:2020